cloudmesh/useful-introduction_to_cloud-2015/docs/source/class/lesson/linux/advancedssh.rst

 protect against sniffing and eavesdropping of network traffic.

 .. figure:: /images/lesson_ssh_tunnel.png

-   Exmple of SSH tunneling - Local 10010 ports is mirrored to remote 80 ports.
+   Example of SSH tunneling - Local 10010 ports is mirrored to remote 80 ports.

 You can transfer inbound traffic to outbound ports using SSH tunnel.
 SSH tunnel listens on a particular port and redirects incoming packets to the destination.